-Before clearing the catch, be aware that clearing the browser cache will delete all your browsing history stored on your computer and you won’t be able to access it.
-If you are going to also choose the options to clear cookies as well be aware that all your sessions were you have logged in to certain websites will also be lost.
+Before clearing the catch, be aware that clearing the browser cache will delete all your browsing history stored on your computer, and you won’t be able to access it.
+If you are going to also choose the options to clear cookies as well, be aware that all your sessions where you have logged in to certain websites will also be lost.
 So in order to access those websites again, you will have to provide the username and password.
-So while clearing the catch make sure that you choose the right options based on your preferences so that you won’t run into problems in the future.
+So while clearing the cache, make sure that you choose the right options based on your preferences so that you won’t run into problems in the future.

 - On Windows, open Google Chrome.

-- Click the Hamburger menu at the top right corner.
+- Click the Hamburger menu in the top right corner.

 - Navigate to More tools > Clear browsing data.
 It will open a popup.

 - Select options such as Cookies and other site data and Cached images and files based on your requirements

 You have successfully cleared the Chrome catch on your Windows computer.
 The steps are the same for all the Windows versions including Windows 7, 8, 8.1, and 10.
 If you are using the latest version of Google Chrome Browser on any of these operating systems, the steps to clear the Chrome cache is exactly the same.